digitalocean/gradient-agent-templates/llm-auditor/README.md

 * **Ensure access to LLaMA 3.3**:

-  * Ensure you have accepted the terms and conditions to use LLaMA 3.3 70B on the DigitalOcean Gradient Platform.
+  * Ensure you have accepted the terms and conditions to use LLaMA 3.3 70B on the DigitalOcean Gradient™ AI Platform.
 You can do this by manually creating a new agent using LLaMA 3.3 70B as the base model.

 * **Tavily API Key**: